tsmx/secure-config-tool/README.md

 Read an existing JSON configuration file and encrypt the values according to specified key-patterns.
 Also adds a HMAC property to the JSON configuration for enabling validation against illegal tampering.

-The result is printed to stdout, use `>` to save it in a new file.
+The result is printed to stdout.
+Use `>` to save it in a new file.

 The key used to create the secure configuration has to be set as environment variable `CONFIG_ENCRYPTION_KEY`.
 See [genkey option](#genkey) on how to create and export a secure key.

 ```
-[tsmx@localhost ]$ secure-config-tool create ./config.json > config-production.json
+[tsmx@localhost ]$ secure-config-tool create config.json > config-production.json
 ```

 #### -p, --patterns